raysan5/raygui/README.md

 On March 2019, the first set of new raygui tools was published: [rFXGen 2.0](https://raylibtech.itch.io/rfxgen), [rTexViewer 1.0](https://raylibtech.itch.io/rtexviewer) and [rIconPacker 1.0](https://raylibtech.itch.io/riconpacker).

-From March 2019 to June 2019 raygui development decelerated, Sergio left the project and effords were focused on raylib 2.5, during this time one big external contributor, [Vlad Adrian](https://github.com/Demizdor) completely redesigned `GuiTextBox()` and related controls and version was bumped to **raygui 2.5**.
+From March 2019 to June 2019 raygui development decelerated, Sergio left the project and efforts were focused on raylib 2.5, during this time one external contributor, [Vlad Adrian](https://github.com/Demizdor), completely redesigned `GuiTextBox()` and related controls and version was bumped to raygui 2.5.

+During summer 2019 lots of raygui functions were reviewed, breaking compatibility to any previous version and pointing to a **raygui 2.6** update.

-## raygui 2.5 provided controls
+## raygui 2.6 provided controls

 #### Container/separator controls, useful for controls organization